Déploiement et configuration d’un cluster Kubernetes haute sécurité sous Debian 12 : Guide d’infrastructure d’entreprise

 sudo chown $(id -u):$(id -g) $HOME/.kube/config

-# Installing Calico
+# Installation de Calico

 kubectl create -f https://raw.githubusercontent.com/projectcalico/calico/v3.26.1/manifests/calico.yaml